jsverify/jsverify/README.md

     _.identity(_uniq([0, 0])) = [0]] != [0, 0]
     ```

     We need an inverse for shrinking, and there right inverse is enough.
-We can always *pull back* `smap`ped value and shrink the preimage, and *map* or *push forward* shrinked preimages again.
+We can always *pull back* `smap`ped value, shrink the preimage, and *map* or *push forward* shrunk preimages again.

 - `bless(arb: {...}): arbitrary a`